 If you arrange for an item to be shipped to an address where you won't be available to pick the item up, Buyer Protection won't apply.

-Despite the above, we may not require you to return the item to the seller if:
+We may not require you to return the item to the seller if

-- the seller refuses to accept return of the item
+- The seller refuses to accept the return of the item.

-- the item has lost its value due to timing (e.g., a ticket to a music concert)
+- The item has lost its value due to timing (for example, event tickets).

 Where goods are returned directly to Trade Me, they may not be returned to the seller if the goods themselves are counterfeit, unsafe or otherwise in breach of New Zealand law.